AreaLayer/BitGuard-Android/README.md

-# Iris Wallet
+# Bitwallet

-Iris Wallet manages RGB assets from issuance to spending and receiving, wrapping all functionality in a familiar-looking wallet application and abstracting away as many technical details as possible.
+Bit Wallet manages RGB assets from issuance to spending and receiving, wrapping all functionality in a familiar-looking wallet application and abstracting away as many technical details as possible.